Recorder Group

 Venue: Edingley Old Schoolroom

 Our music is chosen and arranged to suit differing musical interests and abilities.
 It ranges from Tudor times through to modern popular music and new pieces written or arranged for us.
-Dance tunes, folk songs, popular modern tunes, carols and more serious music are all in the mix, and with several of us becoming quite capable arrangers, much of our repertoire is music requested by our own members and arranged "in house".
-Whilst most of our repertoire so far has been whole-group arrangements, we have music available for a range of smaller groupings including rounds, duets, trios and quartets.
-Several of us play solo or small consort pieces suited to mood and occasion.
+Dance tunes, folk songs, popular modern tunes, carols and more serious music are all in the mix.
+Much of our repertoire is music requested by members and arranged "in house" (four of our current members have arranged music for us).

 New Members:

-For anyone looking for a new interest or rekindling past abilities, we are now welcoming new members, whatever their level of recorder ability from total beginner upwards.
+For anyone looking for a new interest or rekindling past abilities, we welcome new members, whatever their level of recorder ability.

 Learning to Read Music and/or Play the Recorder?